carpentries-incubator/geospatial-python/episodes/05-access-data.md

 on the downloading time.
 More information on the COG format can be found [here](https://www.cogeo.org).
 :::

-We also ask for scenes intersecting a geometry defined using the `shapely` library (in this case, a point):
+In order to get data for a specific location you can add longitude latitude coordinates (World Geodetic System 1984 EPSG:4326) in your request.
+In order to do so we are using the `shapely` library to define a geometrical point.
+Below we have included a center point for the City of Amsterdam in the Netherlands (i.e. Longitude: 4.89 | Latitude 52.37) .
+You can change that to the region of your preference.

 ```python
 from shapely.geometry import Point